 Ingredients for Buckeye Peanut Butter Balls - chocolate chips, peanut butter, powdered sugar, vanilla, butter.

-• Peanut butter.
-Use creamy peanut butter.
-I like Jiff or Skippy.
+• Peanut Butter – Use creamy peanut butter like Jif or Skippy for the smoothest texture.

 Scroll to the bottom and find the complete list of ingredients and instructions.